Clotildelevou/GB-Arduino-Reader/README.md

 # GB-Arduino-Reader
-This is a little PCB connecting an arduino to a GBA cardtrige connector
+This is a little PCB connecting an arduino to a GBA cardtrige connector.
+The final aim of this project is to dump the cartdrige's ROM and enevtually write on the RAM.

+# Progress

+**Hardware :**

+▰▰▰▰▰▰▰▰▰▰ 100%
+> The PCB first version exists and is functionnal.
+A wild second version may appear !

+**Microcontroller's code :**

+▰▱▱▱▱▱▱▱▱▱ 10%
+> A POC exists and it is actually possible to fetch some code !

+**Executor code :**

+▰▰▰▰▰▰▰▰▰▱ 90%
+> The ROM dumper is ready !
+Different types of MBC are not supported yet tho

 # Principles